If you have a cat, or are looking for a kitten, then you need to know about Feline Coronavirus, its symptoms, causes and how to minimise your risks

 - avoid flea and worm treatments or other medical treatment where you can.
 Sometimes this will not always be possible, so always discuss things with your vet.

-- feed a good quality diet (we would not advise on a raw diet because of the risk of introducing further pathogens)
+- feed a good quality diet (we would not advise on a raw diet because of the risk of introducing further pathogens).
+Keep your cat's diet consistent.

-Give your cat 9-12 months and then re-test.
-From around 12 months after the initial infection your cat should have cleared the virus.
-If your cat is still testing positive for Feline Coronavirus 15 months after the initial infection occurred, then they may be a persistent shedder.
+Give your cat 12 months and then re-test.
+From around 12 months after the initial infection your cat should have at least started to clear the virus.
+If your cat is still testing positive for Feline Coronavirus 18 months after the initial infection occurred, then they may be a persistent shedder.
 Persistent shedders make up around 5% of cats that become infected with Feline Coronavirus.
 They can shed the virus either constantly or intermittently for the rest of their lives, but they do not usually develop FIP.

 Feline Coronavirus in a multi-cat household